Skip to Content

 How often should you have a hearing test?

 Other than that, on average, we would recommend testing your hearing at least every three years - unless your audiologist has stated otherwise.
-Consistent hearing healthcare is vital in order to prevent further deterioration and improve the individual's quality of life.
+Consistent hearing healthcare is key to preventing further deterioration and improving your quality of life.

 What will your hearing test results show?